lyzsk/analysis-of-herbarium-sheets/README.md

 Training datasets are provided by: NMWHS, MNHNS, MIXSETHS.

--   The training datasets can be access here: [Download Link](https://zenodo.org/record/4448186)
+-   The old training datasets can be access here: [Download Link](https://zenodo.org/record/4448186)
--   In order to get more ideal result, I trained combination of original training datasets(2000 images) with small part of Wyoming's datasets(200 images) by using [labelme](https://anaconda.org/conda-forge/labelme).
+-   In order to get more ideal result, I trained combination of original training datasets(2000 images) with small part of Wyoming's datasets(200 images) by using [labelme](https://anaconda.org/conda-forge/labelme) and [labelimg](https://anaconda.org/conda-forge/labelimg).

+    The default training datasets for this project: [Download](https://github.com/lyzsk/support-repo)

 Prediction datasets are provided by Wyoming University.